Fast, effective and safe blemish removal

 Principal Aesthetic Doctor – LMS (Granada, Spain), PGCCM (Leicester), MBCAM, MSc NSCI (UCLan)

 Born in Almeria, Spain, Miguel has practiced medicine in England since 1994.
 Initially working in North-West hospitals developing his surgical and medical skills, he then worked as a GP in Burnley for 11 years.
 Miguel combines his knowledge of surgery, medicine, skin health and laser technology in his role as our medical director and principal practitioner.

-Dr Montero has 11 years’ experience performing minor dermatological surgery in the NHS, received dermatology training as part of his Post Graduate Diploma in Cosmetic Medicine and is a member of the Primary Care Dermatology Society.
+Dr Montero has 11 years’ experience performing minor dermatological surgery in the NHS, received dermatology training as part of his Post Graduate Diploma in Cosmetic Medicine, is a member of the Primary Care Dermatology Society and holds a Post Graduate Diploma in Dermatology.
 He is highly trusted by his patients to assess their suitability for treatment and to let them know any potential problems.

 Miguel is a member of the European Laser Association, British Medical Laser Association, British Medical Acupuncture Society, British College of Aesthetic Medicine and the Primary Care Dermatology Society.
 He is the lead in CPD and one of only a few Doctors to hold a Post Graduate Diploma in Cosmetic Medicine from the University of Leicester.